 The Board has established the following four Committees to assist in the discharge of its responsibilities:

-The Audit Committee is chaired by David Kappler.
+The Audit Committee is chaired by Ian Dyson.
 The Committee takes responsibility for reviewing the integrity of the Group's financial reporting systems, the effectiveness of internal controls and risk management systems and the appointment and work of the internal and external auditors.
 The external auditor and the Head of Global Internal Audit both have direct access to the Committee.

 The Corporate Responsibility Committee is chaired by Jennifer Laing.
 It is responsible for considering the strategy, policies, management, measurement systems and key programmes and projects for Corporate Responsibility across the Group.